Noah-Dechasa/Noah-Dechasa/README.md

-# Hi there! 👋 I'm Noah Dechasa
+# Hi there! 👋 I'm Noah Dechasa.

-Welcome to my GitHub profile!
-I'm a **double major in Economics and Data Science** at the College of Wooster, passionate about solving real-world problems through data-driven insights and innovative solutions.
+I recently graduated with a double major in Economics and Data Science from the College of Wooster.
+I'm passionate about solving real-world problems through data-driven insights and innovative solutions.
 Whether it's developing interactive dashboards, analyzing complex datasets, or building intuitive web and mobile applications, I enjoy tackling challenging projects that make an impact.

 ------------------